Humans of the Pandemic

 The Project

-Between April and August 2020, Matthew met and photographed these inspiring people while balancing work on the respiratory ward at George Eliot Hospital and his medical studies.
+Between April and August 2020, while balancing shifts on the respiratory ward at George Eliot Hospital and my medical studies, I had the privilege of meeting and photographing these inspiring individuals.

-Matthew asked each participant for a portrait as they were, and one to briefly reveal their face if possible.
-The varying PPE reflects the evolving guidance and places of work at the time they were photographed.
-Most have kindly shared their thoughts too.
+I asked each participant for a portrait as they were, with the option to briefly reveal their face if possible.
+The varying PPE seen in the portraits reflects the evolving guidance and different workplaces at the time they were taken.
+Many of these remarkable people also kindly shared their thoughts, adding powerful context to each image.

-As an underwater photographer, his waterproof housing was perfect for decontaminating between locations, helping him gain support from the Infection Control team.
+As an underwater photographer, my waterproof camera housing was perfect for decontaminating between locations, which helped me gain the trust and support of the Infection Control team.

-This project started as a way to share his love of photography with the staff on Elizabeth (COVID positive) ward.
-It soon snowballed into a labour of love where he tried to meet, photograph and recognise every role that changed, adapted or intensified to meet the demands of COVID-19 on an NHS district general hospital.
+What began as a way to share my passion for photography with my colleagues on Elizabeth Ward (the COVID-positive unit) soon snowballed into a labor of love.
+I set out to meet, photograph, and recognize every role that adapted, changed, or intensified to meet the demands of COVID-19 at an NHS district general hospital.

-As a medical student, it’s been an enlightening insight into how hospitals work and who he’ll soon work alongside.
-As a photographer, it’s been a privilege to meet and photograph such incredible people.
-He hopes this gallery provides some recognition to some of the vast team, roles, and humans that is the NHS.
+As a medical student, this project has given me an invaluable understanding of how a hospital operates and who I’ll soon work alongside.
+And as a photographer, it’s been an honor to meet and document such incredible people.
+I hope this gallery provides some recognition to the vast team, roles, and humanity that make up the NHS.

 “We welcomed Matt into the hospital and are really grateful for his professional support during the COVID pandemic.
 His and his colleagues’ efforts helped us get through a very challenging time.
 His portraits capture the unity, hard work and dedication of all our staff and act as a tribute to their efforts.
 I’m proud to work with all of them.”